 1. Start with our Website.
 You're already here.
 The pulldown windows unveil a tremendous amount of information i.e. papers, oral histories, video and more.
 Download as you wish.
-Email us. if you need help.
-We love to share Rocky Hill history.
+Email us if you need help.

 2. Search our Collection: our Objects, Photos & Library holdings.
 Open one of the catalogues and type what you're looking for in the search window, or use "control F." To view items in our collection contact us.

-4.Check out our other Books on Rocky Hill in our Store: "A Short History of Rocky Hill, Connecticut", "Looking Back at Rocky Hill," "Images of Rocky Hill," "Rocky Hill in WWI," "Hidden History of Rocky Hill."
+4.Check out our other books by contacting us here.
+"A Short History of Rocky Hill, Connecticut", "Looking Back at Rocky Hill," "Images of Rocky Hill," "Rocky Hill in WWI," "Hidden History of Rocky Hill."

-5.Visit Academy Hall Museum and our Ethel Miner Cooke Library.
+5.Visit Academy Hall Museum and our Ethel Miner Cooke Research Library.
 Our friendly volunteers are ready to help you find what you're looking for.
 Our first floor is filled with informative museum displays and thousands of historic photos.
-Our research library on the second floor is staffed by librarians that can assist you in learning about your Rocky HIll family and much more.
-We are even open by appointment.
+Our research library on the second floor is staffed by volunteers that can assist you in learning about your Rocky Hill family and much more.
+We are open by appointment.